 Bill’s can create a specific rodent control plan based on your needs to eliminate rodent problems including trapping, ongoing baiting service and exclusion services.

-Other Common Rodents
+Rodent Control – Other Rodents

 Kangaroo Rats – Kangaroo rats are not typically communal (co-habitation with humans), but they can be a nuisance when it comes to the impact on our yards and landscaping.
-They typically create underground burrows, often at the base of a shrub or cactus, excavating dirty and creating mounds in the soil.
+They typically create underground burrows, often at the base of a shrub or cactus, excavating dirt and creating mounds in the soil.
 They have a distinct appearance with a long tail and big hind feet that they use to quickly hop away from predators.

-Ground Squirrels – Are a common rodent in Southern Arizona that many people confuse as a small prairie dog although they are not related.
+Ground Squirrels – Ground squirrels are a common rodent in Southern Arizona that many people confuse as a small prairie dog although they are not related.
 It is a light beige color with a long tail.
 They are similar to Kangaroo rats in that they are more of a nuisance pest and do not typically pose a significant threat to humans.
 They dig burrows underground creating sand/dirt mounds throughout the yard.

-Roof & Norway Rats – Although not as common in Southern Arizona Roof and Norway rats can be found in the area and pose significant threats to both public health and structures.
+Roof & Norway Rats – Although not as common in Southern Arizona, Roof and Norway rats can be found in the area and pose significant threats to both public health and structures.
 They multiply quickly making it important to address any possible infestation immediately.
 Roof and Norway rats can both look similar to pack rats, however, roof rats tails are hairless, scaly and longer than their bodies.
 Norway rats are larger than roof and pack rats and have smaller eyes and ears.